Frazz by Jef Mallett for August 12, 2018

 15. Thrill

-fritzoid Premium Member almost 6 years ago
+fritzoid Premium Member about 6 years ago

 “Certain thing which are unlikely are nonetheless essential for life to exist.
 Life exists, therefore God exists.”